Increment, Decrement, Add and Subtract

 Remember, you might be tempted to write something similar to the following.
 While it is not wrong, it’s just inefficient:

 asm ( "mov __tmp_reg__, %0 \n" "inc __tmp_reg__ \n" "mov %0, __tmp_reg__ \n" : "+r" (a) );

 DEC is a mnemonic for DECrement.
-DEC subtracts one from the contents of the register placing the result in the register.
-The C flag in SREG is not affected by the operation, thus allowing the DEC instruction to be used on a loop counter in multiple-precision computations.
+DEC subtracts one from the contents of the register placing the result back into the register.
+The C flag in SREG is not affected by the operation, thus allowing the DEC instruction to be used as a loop counter in multiple-precision computations.

 volatile char a = 2; asm ( "dec %0 \n" : "+r" (a) );

 SUBI is a mnemonic for SUBtract Immediate, which subtracts a register and a constant and places the result in the register.
 This instruction works with registers R16 to R31.

 volatile char x = 2; asm ( "subi %0, %1 \n" : "+r" (x) : "K" (2) );